Men's forums 'can help tackle abuse'

 She also appealed to women to report abusive partners and colleagues.

-"We understand that most women hide it because they are dependent on the perpetrators, but we are not confronting the problem if we don't report them at the police station.
+"We understand that most women hide it because they are dependent on the perpetrators, but we are not confronting the problem if we don't report them at

 "It is shocking and sad to see that South Africa has a high rate of gender-based violence in spite of programmes that we have as a commission and non-governmental organisation," she added.